SaiRitwik11/ecommerce-sql-analytics/README.md

 ## How to Run
 1. Install MySQL 8.0 + MySQL Workbench.
 2. Download the `ecommerce_data_setup.sql` file from this repository.
 3. Open the file in MySQL Workbench and execute it.
-This will automatically create the `final_project_ecommerce` database and populate all 5 tables.
+This will automatically create the `ecommerce_analysis` database and populate all 5 tables.
 4. Open `ecommerce_analysis.sql` and run the queries section by section to view the analysis.

 ---